samoyed-health-foundation/website/site/content/research/current-studies/akcchf-grant-1418.md

 diagnosed cancers.
 Dogs often develop an aggressive form of lymphoma that is rarely curable, with most unfortunately succumbing to disease within 12 months of diagnosis despite best-available chemotherapies.
-We seek to develop a new treatment to re-train the dog\'s own immune system to attack the most common type of canine lymphoma, B-cell lymphoma.
+We seek to develop a new treatment to re-train the dog's own immune system to attack the most common type of canine lymphoma, B-cell lymphoma.
 We plan to obtain a small number of circulating white blood cells, called T cells, from the blood of affected dogs and insert a gene that will cause